muditkhandelwal16/Assignment4/README.md

 ## Software Used

-- **Agisoft Metashape** – For photogrammetric processing: image alignment, dense cloud generation, mesh creation, and texturing.
+- Agisoft Metashape: For photogrammetric processing, including image alignment, dense point cloud generation, mesh creation, and texturing.
-- **Gaussian Splatting (GraphDeCO)** – Open-source neural rendering tool used for novel view synthesis.
+- Gaussian Splatting (GraphDeCO): Open-source neural rendering tool for novel view synthesis.
-- **Open3D** – Used to compute mesh statistics such as vertex count, face count, and bounding box volume.
+- Open3D: Used to compute mesh statistics such as vertex count, face count, and bounding box volume.
-- **Python 3.10 with PyTorch** – Environment used to run the rendering and evaluation tools.
+- Python 3.10 with PyTorch: Environment used for executing Gaussian Splatting and mesh evaluation scripts.
-- **Ubuntu 22.04** – Operating system used throughout the pipeline.
+- Ubuntu 22.04: Operating system for running all tools.

 ---